 This quote from the paper he mentions gives you a little insight…

 “This key feature leads us to postulate that when iron accumulates, chelatable iron replaces magnesium at the corresponding metal-binding site, promoting selective damage to these proteins.”

-Chelate just means bonds between things – so when there is an accumulation of iron, it can end up bonding to the same sites as magnesium should be present at.
+Chelate just means bonds between things – so what he is saying is, when there is an accumulation of iron, it can end up bonding to the same sites as magnesium should be present at.

 Magnesium – has two electrons to donate… (source)

 Iron – also has two electrons to donate…(source)

 So, when we consider Morley’s quoted figure of 3,571 proteins in the body that require magnesium to do their work… if iron accumulates in these positions within proteins and this damages them…what do you think that means for those proteins?
 They can no longer work.

 What about those individuals who get more and more build up of iron from the food we eat, supplements we take and environment?
 Less and less places for magnesium to be stored and bonded to proteins, and more and more inflammation to be present within the body.